 Where do we begin?
 We are told to begin with repentance.
 I don’t think so.
 The disciples did not begin that way.
 They began with the attraction of Jesus.
 He shocked them over and over with his unselfish behavior.
 Peter had a moment where he said to Jesus that he was nothing like Jesus and that they had nothing in common.
 But Jesus said to him, we will work together to change the world.
 This is not a direct quote, by the way.

 Jesus said that when he was lifted up, he would draw all men to him.
 Some say he meant the cross.
-He was not drawing anyone at that moment.
-Other say he meant his resurrection.
-He spent his time convincing his followers that he was alive rathe than this great drawing to himself.
+But he was not drawing anyone at that moment.
+Others say he meant his resurrection.
+He spent his time convincing his followers that he was alive mostly.
 When did he draw all men to himself?
 It began after Pentecost.
 Many were draw powerfully then.
+Thousands.